azubala/OCMockitoSwift/README.md

 # OCMockitoSwift

+## Disclaimer

+This library is work in progress, only bare minimum is provided from OCMockito.

 ## About

-**DISCLAIMER** This library is work in progress, only bare minimum is provided from OCMockito.

 [**OCMockito**](https://github.com/jonreid/OCMockito) adapter for Swift, that allows to create and operate on mocks which are subclasses for `NSObject`.